itrocket-team/testnet_guides/kusama/README.md

 **Kusama** is a scalable and flexible network closely tied to the Polkadot ecosystem.
 By participating in staking, you help secure the network and earn passive income.

-**ITROCKET** has launched validator Pool #213.
+**ITRocket team** has launched Validator Pool #213.
 This guide will help you quickly join the pool and start earning.

 ---
 ###### 💡 Click ► to open/close image